+Investment Risk:

-Investment Risk: The present value of the defined benefit plan liability is calculated using a discount rate determined by reference to government bond yields; if the return on plan asset is below this rate, it will create a plan deficit.
-Currently the plan has a relatively balanced investment in equity securities and debt instruments
+The present value of the defined benefit plan liability is calculated using a discount rate which is determined by reference to market yields at the end of the reporting period on government bonds.
+If the return on plan asset is below this rate, it will create a plan deficit.
+Currently, for the plan in India, it has a relatively balanced mix of investments in government securities, and other debt instruments.

+Interest rate Risk:

-Interest Risk: A fall in the discount rate, which is linked, to the G-Sec rate will increase the present value of the liability requiring higher provision.
-A fall in the discount rate generally increases the mark to market value of the assets depending on the duration of asset
+A fall in the discount rate which is linked to the G.Sec.
+Rate will increase the present value of the liability requiring higher provision.
+A fall in the discount rate generally increases the mark to market value of the assets depending on the duration of asset.

+Salary risk:

-Salary risk: The present value of the defined benefit plan liability is calculated by reference to the future salaries of plan participants.
-As such, an increase in the salary of the plan participants will increase the plan's liability
+The present value of the defined benefit plan liability is calculated by reference to the future salaries of members.
+As such, an increase in the salary of the members more than assumed level will increase the plan's liability.

-Asset Liability matching risk: The plan faces the ALM risk as to the matching cash flow.
+Asset Liability matching risk:

+The plan faces the ALM risk as to the matching cash flow.
 Since the plan is invested in lines of Rule 101 of Income Tax Rules, 1962, this generally reduces ALM risk.

+Mortality risk:

-Mortality risk: Since the benefits under the plan is not payable for life time and payable till retirement age only, plan does not have any longevity risk
+Since the benefits under the plan is not payable for life time and payable till retirement age only, plan does not have any longevity risk.

+Concentration Risk:

-Concentration risk: Plan is having a concentration risk as all the assets are invested with the insurance company and a default will wipe out all the assets.
-Although probability of this is very less as insurance companies have to follow regulatory guidelines
+Plan is having a concentration risk as all the assets are invested with the insurance company and a default will wipe out all the assets.
+Although probability of this is very low as insurance companies have to follow stringent regulatory guidelines which mitigate risk.

-The most recent actuarial valuation of the plan assets and the present value of the defined benefit obligation were carried out at 31st March , 2024 by independent actuarial agency.
+The most recent actuarial valuation of the plan assets and the present value of the defined benefit obligation were carried out at 31st March, 2024 by Independent Actuarial Agency .
 The present value of the defined benefit obligation, and the related current service cost and past service cost, were measured using the projected unit credit method.